 How do you kill such a beautiful majestic incredible creature just for fun?
 I am always against trophy hunting.

 Can you even fathom a game drive without lions?
-Or a night in that camp or lodge to dawn with a lion roar?
+Or a night in that camp or lodge to dawn without a lion roar?